Reviews You Can Rely On

 Credit: Kate Pitts

-The Mountaineer offers excellent traction, particularly in deep snow or when using the carbon steel Cobra Toe Crampon to kick steps.
+Our tests revealed the Mountaineer offers incredible traction, especially in deep snow or when using the carbon steel Cobra Toe Crampon to kick steps.
 The Cobra features jagged teeth under the toes that point forward and backward, ensuring constant contact with the ground.
 It also has two rails with teeth angled backward that run parallel to the foot.
-However, like most tubular frames, it may slip on descents or side-hilling due to its slick nature and lack of lateral traction.
-For better downhill traction, we recommend putting weight into your forefoot to take advantage of the toe crampon.
+Like most tubular frames, though, it might slip on descents or side-hilling because of its slick nature and lack of lateral traction.
+We suggest putting weight into your forefoot to take advantage of the toe crampon for better downhill traction.

 snowshoes womens - the cobra toe crampon provides excellent grip on crusty snow, but be...